U.S.-China trade truce lifts global stocks, gold falls

 The United States and China agreed on Saturday to resume trade negotiations after U.S. President Donald Trump offered concessions to his Chinese counterpart Xi Jinping when the two met at the sidelines of the Group of 20 summit in Japan.

-Those included no new tariffs and an easing of restrictions on Chinese tech company Huawei Technologies Co Ltd. China agreed to make unspecified new purchases of U.S. farm products and return to the negotiating table.
+Those included no new tariffs and an easing of restrictions on Chinese tech company Huawei Technologies Co Ltd [HWT.UL].
+China agreed to make unspecified new purchases of U.S. farm products and return to the negotiating table.

 “It played out as well as possible,” said Hans Peterson, SEB Investment Management’s global head of asset allocation.
 “It gives us time to digest and get a bit better activity in the global economy.”

-Broad gains in Europe and Japan pushed MSCI’s broadest global index up 0.4%, adding to a rally that has been one of the global stock market’s best first halves to a year ever.
+Broad gains in Europe and Japan pushed MSCI’s broadest global index .MIWD00000PUS up 0.6%, adding to a rally that has been one of the global stock market’s best first halves to a year ever.

 The benchmark S&P 500 index briefly surpassed its previous record high of 2,964.15, set on June 21, before giving back some gains.